top of page

 The worst possible offense is in combining misused Perfect Tense with other misused tenses in the same sentence or in multiple sentences together.

-Bad Example: Dave was wiping the grease off of his hands with a towel he had grabbed.
+Bad Example: Dave is wiping the grease off of his hands with a towel he had grabbed.

-This sentence starts with the Past Progressive Tense (was wiping – indicating that something else should be happening while the wiping occurs).
+This sentence starts with the Present Progressive Tense (is wiping – indicating that something else should be happening while the wiping occurs).
 But the only thing happening is grammatical time travel, as the sentence forces the reader back in time to say that, before wiping the grease, Dave grabbed a towel.

 The simplest fix: Dave grabbed a towel and wiped the grease of his hands.
-However, you can also just eliminate the time-jump completely and imply that David grabbed a towel – because, really, what’s the most common thing with which to wipe your hands?
+However, you can also just eliminate the time-jump completely and rely on implications.
+Dave wiped his hand with a towel.
+How else can he wipe his hands with that towel if he didn't first grab it?

 It’s not wrong to use tenses to grammatically time travel.
 After all, sometimes you need to write about past events.
 But when doing this, pay special attention to context, time order words, and all other verbs.
-Don’t just jump in the Time Machine and start driving.
+Don’t just jump in the Time Machine and slam on the gas.